 How to decide

 The best way to decide which car seat to purchase is to look at them and try them out.
 Snap and unsnap the buckles, adjust the straps, pick the seat up out of the base and snap it back in place.
 You may find that one is easier to adjust or assemble.
 Ask your friends for their opinions and why they like the car seat they are using.
 Price shouldn’t be the only factor in deciding which car seat to buy.
 As mentioned earlier, all car seats sold in the US meet strict safety standards.
-Purchase a car seat that is easy to use, assemble and one that you like.
+Purchase a car seat that is easy to use, simple to assemble, and well-fit to your preferences.

 Car Seat Safety Basics